avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Monitoring metrics.md

 Monitoring Jenkins will allow you to predict errors, ensure high availability, optimize your configuration sets, and track the progress of key automation workflows.

-# Ensure that critical automation workflows are working as expected

-Organizations use Jenkins jobs and pipelines to automate various areas of the IT ecosystem.
-For example, they might have Jenkins pipelines that:

-**Step 1**  Move code from a temporary branch to the master branch, and then to production.

-**Step 2** Scan for memory leaks in newly committed code.

-**Step 3** Perform static code analysis on the entire codebase every week

 ***

 # Key performance Metrics of Jenkins